softdev8/Userapp-React-Native/README.md

 # Userapp-React-Native

-This is guideline for build and run user app from scratch
 ----------------------------------------------
-delivery app development
+This is guideline for build and run user app from scratch( mobile delivery app)

 -- pre requirements:
 https://github.com/MobileDev418/Userapp-React-Native.git